UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 </center>

 Notes: This is the key step.
-If you want to revert your changes, you can easily pull the information back from the remote repository, but if you push, you will be changing the remote and making this changes permanent.
+If you want to undo your local changes, you can do so by pulling information back from the remote repository.
+But if you push, you will be changing the remote, and thus making these changes permanent.

-**Important!** If you are going to do this it is extremely important that you share it with the team you are working because it is possible you are going to be affecting their work.
+**Important!** If you are going to do this, it is extremely important that you share it with your collaborators, because it is possible that your changes are going to affect their work.

 ---